Phone-GWP-group

 How to prepare your packaging for peak season

-Simply knowing the peak season meaning is not enough.
-With the three months up to and including Christmas potentially defining the success of your business, it is critical that your packaging can cope with and support the increase in orders and demand.
+Simply knowing the meaning of peak season is not enough; with three months up to and including Christmas potentially defining the success of your business, it is crucial that your packaging can cope with and support the increase in orders and demand.

-But how do you ensure you have a cohesive strategy so that your packaging (and business) is prepared for peak season?
+But, how do you ensure you have a cohesive strategy so that your business and your packaging are prepared for peak season?

-These 11 tips to prepare for peak season packaging demand can be crucial to your success:
+Here are 11 tips to prepare for peak season packaging demand that can be crucial to your success:

 • Review last year’s performance.